 - Production support for Remote PC Access.

-- Enhanced catalog creation option to use your Windows Virtual Desktop eligible license or Azure Hybrid Benefit.
+- Enhanced catalog creation option to use your Azure Virtual Desktop eligible license or Azure Hybrid Benefit.

 - If a restart action on a machine is unsuccessful, you can use a force restart action.